 Students may count only seven credits of physical education activity classes toward the hours required for graduation.
-A student may receive credit toward graduation hours for no more than one physical education activity course per semester.
+A student may enroll in no more than one physical education activity course per semester.

 In order to receive a diploma, all candidates for a degree must be in good academic and social standing and have discharged all financial obligations to the College.
 Additionally, they must be present at graduation exercises unless exempted from this requirement by the Dean of the Faculty.